 Exclusion from wages.
 You can exclude the value of benefits you provide to an employee under a DCAP from the employee's wages if you reasonably believe that the employee can exclude the benefits from gross income.

-An employee can generally exclude from gross income up to \$5,000 (\$2,500 for married employee filing separate return) of benefits received under a DCAP each year.
-The American Rescue Plan Act of 2021 (the ARP), increases the exclusion for employer-provided dependent care to \$10,500 (\$5,250 for married employee filing separate return) with respect to any tax year beginning after December 31, 2020, and before January 1, 2022.
+An employee can generally exclude from gross income up to \$5,000 (\$2,500 if married filing separately) of benefits received under a DCAP each year.